| CloserLook > John > John 14:1-31 |

 These

-He had nothing to work with.
+nothing to work with.

 First

-of all, there had been an undercurrent of bickering throughout the
+of all, there had been an undercurrent of bickering throughout the evening

-evening, regarding the best places in the kingdom.
+regarding the best places in the kingdom.

 And

-then, they had been content to eat the Passover feast with dirty feet, rather
+then they had been content to eat the Passover feast with dirty feet rather

 than do the job of a servant.